thingwave/ahctl/README.md

-# Eclipse Arrowhead Control app
+# Eclipse Arrowhead Control application

 ## Introduction
 Eclipse Arrowhead Control app, or ahctl, is a small helper tool to interact with an Eclipse Arrowhead local cloud.
 It can be used to check to availability of several core systems, as well as list systems and services in the ServiceRegistry.